devhawala/dodo/readme.md

     broadcaster for routing information as well as responder to client requests
     - Courier
-    infrastructure for implementing both Courier server programs and Courier clients;
+    infrastructure for implementing Courier server programs;
     however no Courier compiler is currently available, so mapping the Courier program definitions (.cr files) to the corresponding Java constructs must be done manually.

 - Level 4
     - Broadcast for Servers (BfS)
 	responder for Clearinghouse BfS and Authentication BfS requests
+    - Boot Service
+	responder providing boot-files (microcode, germ, boot-file) to a requesting machine, supporting both the SimpleRequest/SimpleData and SPP variants of the boot protocol
     - Clearinghouse (CHS)
 	(Courier program 2, versions 2 and 3)
 	all protocol procedures are implemented for a *read-only* clearinghouse